bhoov/amhn-neurips2023/README.md

 > Website code for [Associative Memory and Hopfield Networks Workshop at NeurIPS 2023](amhn.vizhub.aii).
 Built on [SvelteKit](https://kit.svelte.dev/) and served as a static site.

+You do not need the backend `conda` environment if you are only working on the frontend.

 ```
 conda env create -f environment.yml
 conda activate amhn-website